hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 Steps for other directories should be same.

 Enough for directories.
-But some othere changes are needed to deploy django project.
+But some other changes are needed to deploy django project.
 In some cases I don't really know why I need to add this to ``settings.py``, but I know what that does and it's just working.

 Templates
 *********